Skip to main content

 • Collaboration: Building shared ownership of the code

-Notice what's NOT on this list: gatekeeping, proving superiority, or blocking progress.
+Notice what is NOT on this list: gatekeeping, proving superiority, or blocking progress.
+If your reviews primarily serve those functions, you have a culture problem, not a process problem.

 Signs of a Healthy Review Culture